atlas-brown/slowpoke/INSTRUCTIONS.md

 > AEC Reviewers: From this point on, scripts use the provided AWS EC2 instances.
 All preprofiling results, Docker images are provided for efficiency.
 > We provide a kubernete cluster with X machines for each reviwer, with all dependencies satisfied.
-> To request access to the control node, please send a request to slowpoke@brown.edu.
+> To request access to the control node, please comment your public keys on hotcrp.
 > Once the access is granted, reviwers can start/stop the clusters as needed.

 # Artifact Functional (20 minutes)